4+1 Degree Program: BA+MA

 One course in literary theory and criticism or globalization and culture

 ELECTIVES IN ENGLISH, RHETORIC, OR CREATIVE WRITING (five courses)

 (ENG 500-593) will count towards 3 UG electives for BA Degree and MA Degree

 Application and Admissions Process

 Students are expected to apply in their junior year by submitting their declaration of Intent to Apply to English Department Undergraduate Secretary.
 Admission will be evaluated by the faculty of the English Department Undergraduate/ Graduate Committee and processed through the English Department and Graduate School.
 Admission requires an excellent cumulative GPA of 3.5 or higher.
 Application materials will be reviewed by the department and will include an official transcript, three letters of recommendation, a personal statement, and a writing sample.
 In addition, to transition from the BA to the MA, the student will need to complete the former degree within 4 years.

 Interested students are required to meet with the Undergraduate Director to determine if eligible to apply.
-If approved, complete the Declaration of Intent to Apply, no later than March 15th.
 Please contact the English Undergraduate Secretary, Donna Berg, for available days/times.
+If approved, complete the Declaration of Intent to Apply, preferably by March 15th.

 Tuition and Financial Aid